 Always remember that you will not have additional coverage per se with a broker in the mix.
 Their coverage is only there to secure your vehicle in the event of a loss when a carrier does not have the right insurance or their insurance has expired.

 Keep in mind that you have your own auto insurance in place and you can open a claim with that company to help you to navigate the process of getting the compensation and claims payout that is needed to cover your losses.
-The insurance process related to car transport insurance is complex, but you should never feel like you do not have recourse to get help from your own auto insurance company if need be.
+The insurance process related to car transport insurance is complex.
+Nevertheless, you should never hesitate to get help from your own auto insurance company if need be.

 Some Ways to Protect Yourself From Auto Insurance Issues

-There are some ways that you can make sure that you do not have issues with your car transport company’s insurance.
+There are some ways you can make sure you don’t have issues with your car transport company’s insurance.
 These are steps that you can take any time that you are thinking of having your car transported for you.

 1. Ask For Proof of Car Transport Insurance